sergviva/Aspose.Email-Documentation/java/developer-guide/working-with-outlook-storage-files/working-with-messages-in-a-pst-file/_index.md

 }
 ~~~
 ### **Saving Messages Directly from PST to Stream**
-To save messages from a PST file directly to stream, without extracting the MsgInfo for messages, use the SaveMessageToStream() method.
+To save messages from a PST file directly to stream, without extracting the MsgInfo for messages, use the [saveMessageToStream()](https://apireference.aspose.com/java/email/com.aspose.email/PersonalStorage#saveMessageToStream\(java.lang.String,%20java.io.OutputStream\)) method.
 The following code snippet shows you how to save messages directly from PST to stream.

 ~~~Java